 Dr. Bronner’s Celebrates World Vegan Day with Announcement of Over $600,000 in Donations to Support Animal Advocacy in 2017

-Top-Selling Brand Marks Fourth Year of Dedicated Program with $100,000 Donation to UK Based Compassion in World Farming and other Organizations Working to End Animal Suffering
+Top-Selling Brand Marks 4th Year of Dedicated Program to Support Efforts to End Animal Suffering

 November 1, 2017

-Dr. Bronner’s, the family-owned maker of leading brand of natural soaps and body care products around the world, is proud to mark the fourth year of its commitment to supporting animal advocacy and farmed animal protection efforts as a core focus of the company’s activism.
+VISTA, CA – Dr. Bronner’s, the family-owned maker of the top-selling natural brand of soaps and bodycare products in North America, is proud to mark the fourth year of its commitment to supporting animal advocacy and farmed animal protection efforts as a core focus of the company’s activism.
 This commitment is made alongside institutional support of causes such as fair trade, regenerative organic agriculture, drug policy reform, and wage equality.
 By the end of 2017, Dr. Bronner’s will have donated over $600,000 to a variety of leading organizations that are working to expose and reduce the suffering of animals while advocating for healthier and more sustainable food systems.
-Among the organizations supported, the UK based Compassion in World Farming received a donation $100,000 to be split between its UK and USA operations this year.

 Support Across the Movement

-In 2017, Dr. Bronner’s has made donations to a variety of highly effective organizations and initiatives across five designated giving categories determined by donation levels and operational focus.
-Categories include Core Partners ($25,000-$100,000): Compassion Over Killing, Good Food Institute, Humane Society of the United States, and Plant Based Foods Association; International Allies ($50,000-$100,000): Compassion in World Farming USA & Global, Sea Shepherd USA & Global; Grassroots ($10,000): Factory Farming Awareness Coalition, The Humane League, Mercy for Animals, and Vegan Outreach; Movement Building and Infrastructure ($5,000-$10,000): Black Vegans Rock, Gentle Barn, Our Hen House, PETA, Poplar Spring Animal Sanctuary, Sistah Vegan Project, and VINE Sanctuary; Films and Education: At the Fork, Eating Animals via support for Farm Forward, and Running for Good.
+In 2017, Dr. Bronner’s has made donations totaling over $600,000 to a variety of highly effective organizations and initiatives across five designated giving categories determined by donation levels and operational focus.
+Categories include Core Partners ($25,000-$100,000): Compassion Over Killing, Good Food Institute, Humane Society of the United States, and Plant Based Foods Association; International Allies ($50,000-$100,000): Compassion in World Farming USA & Global, Sea Shepherd USA, Germany, & Global; Grassroots ($10,000): Factory Farming Awareness Coalition, The Humane League, Mercy for Animals, and Vegan Outreach; Movement Building and Infrastructure ($5,000-$10,000): Black Vegans Rock, Gentle Barn, Our Hen House, PETA, Poplar Spring Animal Sanctuary, Sistah Vegan Project, and VINE Sanctuary; Films and Education ($1,000-$100,000): At the Fork, Eating Animals (via support for Farm Forward), Running for Good, and Vegan Advocacy Initiative.

 In addition to financial donations, the company has donated its soaps and other products to support vegetarian festivals, educational events, fundraisers, animal sanctuaries, and direct action campaigns across the country and around the globe throughout the year.